 The court will issue notices to legal heirs and publish a public notice.
 If no objections arise, the court will proceed with granting probate.

-Once probate is granted, request a certified copy from the court, which may involve a nominal fee.
+Once the court grants probate, you should request a certified copy, which may involve a nominal fee.

 Consider hiring a lawyer for guidance through the process to ensure compliance with all legal requirements.